appleCider1004/easy-spectrum-compare/README.md

 # easy-spectrum-compare
-This is a light application for visualizing and comparing spectra under different experimental conditions.

-A Streamlit app for browsing, filtering, and plotting spectra with metadata-driven selection.
+This is a set of Streamlit apps for browsing, filtering, and plotting spectra for different types of measurements with metadata-driven selection.
-The app is designed for datasets where each spectrum is stored as a `.npy` file and each file is described by a row in a metadata CSV.
+The apps are designed for datasets where each spectrum is stored as a `.npy` file and each file is described by a row in a metadata CSV.

 ## Features

-- Load metadata and spectrum directories from the UI
+- Load metadata directory from the UI
-- Filter spectra by metadata attributes
+- Filter spectra by metadata attributes (e.g. experimental conditions)
 - Select multiple spectra from filtered results
-- Overlay multiple spectra in one Plotly figure
+- Overlay multiple spectra in one figure for the purpose of comparison
 - Customize line labels and colors
 - Switch to log scale
-- Adjust x-axis plotting range
+- Adjust frequency range for plotting
-- Plot spectral differences relative to a selected reference
+- Plot spectral differences relative to a selected baseline spectrum
-- Cache metadata and spectrum loading for faster reruns

 ## Repository structure